mortar-works/mortar-website/src/site/use-cases/hoopd.md

 Hoop'd transforms large amounts of complex information, improving accessibility and enhancing the provision of local services.

-Whether for individual businesses or for large-scale partnerships Hoop'd delivers more tailored environments for sharing information and more accessible and equitable formats for its communication.
+Whether for individual businesses or for large-scale partnerships Hoop'd delivers more tailored environments for sharing information and creating more accessible and equitable methods of communication.

-It does this by:
+Hoop'd this by:

 - Organising information and automating the creation of accessible content
-- Safely and securely sharing information, evolving user-referal and caseworking systems
+- Providing environments for safely and securely sharing information
-- Applying intelligence and data-analysis to support the improvement of service provision
+- Applying intelligence and analysis to improve mapping and service provision
 - Developing bespoke products that support inclusion and engagement

-Using Hoop'd niche and hyperlocal products can be developed including dynamic directories and triage tools, targeted engagement campaigns and user management systems.
+Using Hoop'd niche and hyperlocal products can be developed, these include:

+- dynamic information, opportunity and service directories
+- user navigation, triage and map-based interfaces
+- targeted engagement campaigns and user management systems
+- bespoke case working and referal services

 ![Hoop'd logo]({{ '/static/images/use-cases/Hoopd_logo_banner3.png' | url }})